Source configuration

 ./quickwit source create --index my-index --source-config source-config.yaml

-parameter is only available for sources that can be distributed: Kafka and Pulsar (coming soon).
+parameter is only available for distributed sources like Kafka, GCP PubSub, and Pulsar.

 Transform parameters